V01dDweller/dotfiles/README.md

 * .bashrc_wsl

 ### Tmux ###
-A reliable, low-key color scheme that is much easier on the eyes the the default CRT green.
+A low-key color scheme that is much easier on the eyes the the default CRT green.
 Also some shortcuts for color schemes, toggling pane sync and clipboard integration.

 * .tmux.clipboard24.conf
 * .tmux.clipboard.conf